RollandMichael7/XBeeIOC/README.md

 - The sCalcout record will cause an error when reading the generated dbd file.
 To avoid this, all references to 'scalcout' (about
 3 lines) must be removed from the dbd file before running the IOC.
 - Sometimes the IOC will interpret responses incorrectly when it starts up, causing readings to be sent to the wrong PVs.
 If this happens, just restart the IOC.
+- The Digi XBee python module does not like being run in the background, and will raise an InvalidOperatingModeException.
+Thus, the XStick server must be run in the foreground.

 # Requirements #
 - An XBee coordinator node, either an [XStick](https://www.digi.com/products/networking/rf-adapters-modems/xstick) or [Gateway](https://www.digi.com/products/networking/gateways/xbee-gateway)